Long Term Care

 What is Long-Term Care Insurance?

-Long term care refers to a wide range of medical, personal, and social services.
-This kind of care usually involves assistance with activities of daily living (ADLs).
-Examples include not being able to dress oneself, not being able to move from one room to another, and the inability to bath or shower.
+Long term care refers to a wide range of medical, personal, and social services and involves assistance with activities of daily living (ADLs).
+Examples of ADL’s include one’s inability to dress oneself; inability to move from one room to another; not being able to bath or shower.
 Long term care covers rehabilitation in a skilled nursing facility and services in a nursing home.
-Most long-term care recipients are older because chronic physical conditions or the progression of Parkinson’s and Alzheimer’s.
-But those of younger age may need it due to complications arising from accidents.
+Most long-term care recipients are older because chronic physical conditions or the progression of cognitive disease.
+But those who are younger may need long term care due to complications arising from accidents.

-The number of Americans, ages 65 and older, is estimated to nearly double from 2018 to 2060 (52 to 98 million). * This will necessitate additional medical and social resources for long term care as well as financial resources from families to fund it.
-Medicaid is the current primary payer for nursing home care.
+The number of Americans, ages 65 and older, is estimated to nearly double from 2018 to 2060 (52 to 98 million). * This will necessitate additional medical and social resources as well as financial resources from families to fund long term care.
+Medicaid is the current federal-state primary payer for nursing home care.

-Long term care benefits are available with some life insurance policies.
-This said, they won’t provide the depth of coverage you’ll receive from a long-term care policy.
-The younger you are the more affordable the premiums.
-Getting long term care insurance is an important step.
-If you want more information on these policies, call me at 702-525-6847, email [email protected] or fill out our contact form.
+Long term care benefits may be available as a rider with some life insurance policies, but they won’t provide the depth of coverage from a long-term care insurance.
+Getting this kind of insurance is an important step.
+If you want more information on these policies, call 702-525-6847, email ken@deserthealthandlife.com, or fill out our contact form.
 For general information on long term care, visit www.longtermcare.gov.

 *”Fact Sheet: Aging in the United States,” Mike Mather, Paola Scommegna, Lillian Kilduff, July 15, 2019.